Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Popular KTV options in Ximen are Party World, the enormous building at Ximen MRT exit 4/5 and Holiday KTV (好樂迪 台北西寧).

 Get Your Own Private Movie Theater at an MTV Parlor

 If singing love ballads with friends is not your thing, then why not try the same thing except with a movie of your choice?
 I actually find this to be a decent (and cheap) escape from the heat if you’re out on a summer afternoon.

-Officially the “Baocheng Gate,” Ximen was the only one of Taipei’s five Old City gates to be demolished.
-A few years ago, the city put up a metallic, deconstructed/reconstructed installation on the spot where the two-tier pagoda gate once stood.
+Old Taipei originally had five gates.
+Today, four are still standing, but West Gate (西門 or Xi Men, which gives the area its name) has been demolished.
+A few years ago, the city put up a metallic, deconstructed/reconstructed installation (see pic above) on the spot where the two-tier pagoda gate once stood.

-23. Get Your Cosplay Gear (or Next Halloween Costume) at Ximen Costume Street
+Get Your Cosplay Gear at Ximen Costume Street

 Going south from Ximen MRT exit 1, Hanzhong Street is Taipei’s unofficial costume street, with about 10 shops renting out and selling every costume and accessory you could imagine.